susumu-kushi/civil-society-control-engineering/README.md

 Based on the intellectual legacy of Seiya Numa and developed through the framework of Civil Society Control Engineering.

+---

-## Mission
+# Mission

 To preserve and develop the principles of civil society for future generations of humans and AI.

 Civil Society Control Engineering studies how modern law, modern constitutional states, and artificial intelligence can work together to preserve human dignity and move society toward civil society.

-The purpose of the modern constitutional state is to operate modern law, protect citizens, prevent a return to feudalism, and help society move toward civil society.
+The purpose of the modern constitutional state is to operate modern law, protect citizens, prohibit self-help, exercise Giving Coercion and Taking Coercion, prevent a return to feudalism, and help society move toward civil society.

 ## Beyond Feudalism.